fabianmartins/alienattack.workshop/README.md

 One of the System Administrators took a look at the environment, and he said that a parameter missing on the back-end.
 He said that we need to fix Systems Manager.
 Go to the Systems Manager console, and create the parameter as specified below.

-**Systems Manager** provides you mechanisms to store parameters for your applications,  encrypted parameters for sensitive data, and more.
-Parameter Store is free and depending on the requirements, is cheaper and more efficient than using a database to store non-sensitive configuration data.
-Know more about the service [here](https://docs.aws.amazon.com/systems-manager/index.html), and specifically for parameter store [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).

 ##### [Problem]
 It seems that a *'session'* parameter is missing, and this is making the application to break.